ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 3. Will give nice and visual picture.

 As you can see this approach is more automated and scinetic and more maintainble then drawing some `ghang chart` by hand.

+LibreOffice.

+It well composes with `Substask` creation process.

 **Will it work?**